zerotohero-dev/o2js.com/server/blog/markdown/show-love-to-requestanimationframe.md

 This excerpt from Nicholas C. Zakas’ [High Performance Javascript][high-perf-js] mentions certain scenarios where yielding with timers might be a good fit:

-> *Despite your best efforts, there will be times when a Javascript task cannot be completed in **100 milliseconds or less** because of its complexity.
+> Despite your best efforts, there will be times when a Javascript task cannot be completed in **100 milliseconds or less** because of its complexity.
 In these cases, it’s ideal to yield control of the UI thread so that UI updates may occur.
-Yielding control means stopping Javascript execution and giving the UI a chance to update itself before continuing to execute the Javascript.*
+Yielding control means stopping Javascript execution and giving the UI a chance to update itself before continuing to execute the **Javascript**.

 <div stlye="clear:both;"></div>